sveltejs/kit/documentation/docs/02-layouts.md

 ### Error pages

 If a page fails to load (see [Loading](/docs/loading)), SvelteKit will render an error page.
-You can customise this page by creating `__error.svelte` components alongside your layout and pages.
+You can customise this page by creating `__error.svelte` components alongside your layouts and pages.

 For example, if `src/routes/settings/notifications/index.svelte` failed to load, SvelteKit would render `src/routes/settings/notifications/__error.svelte` in the same layout, if it existed.
 If not, it would render `src/routes/settings/__error.svelte` in the parent layout, or `src/routes/__error.svelte` in the root layout.